mlswg/mls-protocol/draft-ietf-mls-protocol.md

 to reflect the new member's addition.

 Upon receiving the Welcome message, the new member will be able to read and send new messages to the group.
-Messages received before the client has joined the group are ignored.
+However, messages sent before they were added to the group will not be accessible.

 ~~~~~
                                                                Group